Hinged arch bridge

 A hinged arch bridge is one with hinges incorporated into its structure to allow movement.
-The most common varieties are the two-hinged bridge with hinges at the springing points and the three-hinged bridge with an additional hinge at the crown of the arch; though single-hinged versions exist with a hinge only at the crown of the arch.
+In structural engineering, a hinge is essentially a "cut in the structure" that can withstand compressive forces.
+In a steel arch, the hinge allows free rotation, somewhat resembling a common hinge.
+The most common hinged arch bridge varieties are the two-hinged bridge with hinges at the springing points and the three-hinged bridge with an additional hinge at the crown of the arch; though single-hinged versions exist with a hinge only at the crown of the arch.
 Hinges at the springing point prevent bending moments from being transferred to the bridge abutments.
 A triple-hinged bridge is statically determinate, while the other versions are not.

 Description

-A fixed arch bridge, that is one without hinges, exerts a bending moment at the abutments and stresses caused by change of temperature or shrinkage of concrete have to be taken up by the arch.
+A fixed arch bridge, that is one without hinges, exerts a bending moment at the abutments and stresses caused by changes of temperature or shrinkage of concrete have to be taken up by the arch.
 A two-hinged arch has a hinge at the base of each arch (the springing point), while a three-hinged arch has a third hinge at the crown of the arch.
+The advantage of the fixed arches is in their lower construction and maintenance costs.

-In a two-hinged arch bridge no bending moments are transferred to the abutments, due to the presence of the hinge.
+In a two-hinged arch bridge, no bending moments are transferred to the abutments, due to the presence of the hinge.
 A change in the relative position of the abutments may cause a change in the thrust load exerted by the arch on the abutments.
 The addition of a third hinge at the crown, which allows rotation of the arch members, means that the thrust and shear forces exerted on the abutments are not affected by small movements in either abutment.
 Three-hinged arch bridges are, therefore, used when there is the possibility of unequal settlement of the abutments.
 Single-hinged arch bridges, with a hinge only at the crown, were also built though in relatively small numbers compared to the other types.

-A three hinged bridge is isostatic, that is it is statically determinate; a two-hinged bridge is statically indeterminate in one degree of freedom, while a fixed arch bridge is indeterminate in three degrees of freedom.
+A three-hinged bridge is isostatic, that is it is statically determinate; a two-hinged bridge is statically indeterminate in one degree of freedom, while a fixed arch bridge is indeterminate in three degrees of freedom.
+The statically determinate three-hinged arches were popular until the Second World War.
+Post-war, the advances in calculation methods allowed the broad use of statically indeterminate schemes.
+At the end of the 20th century, three-hinged arches made a comeback associated with the uses of engineered wood ("glulam") in bridge construction: the glulam construction has to be pre-fabricated, using three-hinged design naturally divides the arch into two halves that are easier to transport.

+While in steel arches hinges typically allow free rotation of connected parts, in reinforced concrete bridges typical implementation of a hinge involves thinning of the concrete structure while adding more reinforcement locally.